fisayoogunsanwo/fisayoogunsanwo/README.md

-- 👋 Hi, I’m Fisayo @fisayoogunsanwo
-- 👀 I’m interested in Full Stack Web development
-- 🌱 I’m currently learning SQL and Node JS
+<h1> Hey, I'm Fisayo 👋🏽 </h1>

+Frontend Web developer currently learning how to build mobile applications with Dart and Flutter.

 <!---